EzrhyalXiao/Research-Lightweight-MoE-in-bankrupt-prediction/README.md

 # Nash Equilibrium of First Price Auction with Different Pariticipation cost

-- This paper studies equilibria of first-price auctions in independent private value environments with different participation costs.
-Two types of equilibria are
-identified: monotonic equilibria in which a bidder with a lower participation cost results in a lower cutoff for submitting a bid, and nonmonotonic equilibria in which a lower participation cost results in a higher cutoff.
-We show that there always exists a monotonic equilibrium, and further, that the monotonic equilibrium is unique for either concave distribution functions or strictly convex distribution functions with nonincreasing reverse hazard rates.
-There exist nonmonotonic equilibria when the distribution functions are strictly convex and the difference of the participation costs is sufficiently small.
-We also provide comparative static analysis and study the limiting properties of equilibria when the difference in bidders’ participation costs approaches zero.
+## 🔍 Key Findings

+- **Monotonic and Nonmonotonic Equilibria**:
+  - **Monotonic Equilibria**: 📉 Where a bidder with a lower participation cost submits a lower bid.
+  - **Nonmonotonic Equilibria**: 📈 Where a lower participation cost leads to a higher bid cutoff.

+- **Existence and Uniqueness**: 💡 It is proven that a monotonic equilibrium always exists.
+Furthermore, this equilibrium is unique under either concave distribution functions or strictly convex distribution functions with nonincreasing reverse hazard rates.

+- **Conditions for Nonmonotonic Equilibria**: 📊 Nonmonotonic equilibria exist when distribution functions are strictly convex and the difference in participation costs is sufficiently small.

+- **Comparative Static Analysis**: 📊 The paper provides a comparative static analysis and explores the limiting properties of equilibria as the difference in bidders' participation costs approaches zero.

+## 📨 Submission Status

-- Currently in submission to Games and Economic Behavior
+The manuscript is currently under submission to *Games and Economic Behavior*.